golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 (or at [http://localhost:8000/redoc](http://localhost:8000/redoc) if you prefer the `redoc` format).

 The next steps:
-- Checkout the [stable diffusion usage example](#stable-diffusion-usage-example) to see an example of running `automatic1111` on Golem Network
+- Checkout the [Stable Diffusion usage example](#stable-diffusion-usage-example) to see an example of running `automatic1111` on Golem Network
 - Play with [OpenAPI specification](http://localhost:8000/docs) - it hosts plenty illustrative examples, and formally describes the schemas